Order of World Scouts

-The Order of World Scouts (OWS), founded in 1911, is the oldest international Scouting organisation.
-It is headquartered in England, with the administration headquarters in Italy.
+The Order of World Scouts (OWS), founded in 1911, is the oldest international Scout organisation.
+It is headquartered in England and has an administration headquarters in Italy.

-As of November 2008, the Order of World Scouts includes member associations in 14 countries – the United Kingdom, Italy, Australia, Peru, Jamaica, as well as two associations each for Poland, Argentina, Uruguay, Chile, the Dominican Republic, Bolivia, Brasil, Chile and three associations in Mexico, Ukraine and Nepal, Uganda, Honduras and the United States (United States Trailblazers).
+As of November 2008, the Order of World Scouts includes member associations in 14 countries – the United Kingdom, Italy, Australia, Peru, Jamaica, as well as two associations each for Poland, Argentina, Uruguay, Chile, the Dominican Republic, Bolivia, Brazil, Chile and three associations in Mexico, Ukraine and Nepal, Uganda, Honduras and the United States (United States Trailblazers).

 History

-The Order of World Scouts was formed by Sir Francis Vane upon the British Boy Scouts which had spread across the British Empire and the National Peace Scouts.
+The Order of World Scouts was formed by Sir Francis Fletcher-Vane, 5th Baronet upon the British Boy Scouts which had spread across the British Empire and the National Peace Scouts.
 The British Boy Scouts were formed in 1908 as the Battersea Boy Scouts.
 The Battersea Boy Scouts briefly registered with The Baden-Powell Boy Scouts in September 1908 but withdrew out of a concern that Baden-Powell's organisation was too bureaucratic and militaristic.
 The Battersea Boy Scouts (BBS) were reconstituted as the British Boy Scouts (BBS) and launched as a national organisation in March 1909.

-Sir Francis Vane had been the Baden-Powell Boy Scouts London Commissioner.
+Francis Vane had been the Baden-Powell Boy Scouts London Commissioner.
 He felt that Scouting should be non-military and pushed for the Baden-Powell Boy Scouts to be a more democratic organization.
 Through mediation, Vane reconciled the British Boy Scouts with the Baden-Powell Boy Scouts by having the British Boy Scouts as an affiliated organisation.
 However, Baden-Powell appointed members of the National Service League, a pro-military group to his Boy Scouts Headquarters and Vane's position was eliminated.
 In a protest meeting, the London area Scoutmasters voted overwhelmingly in support of Sir Francis.
 Baden-Powell promised to reinstate Sir Francis but never did.

-On December 3, 1909, Sir Francis Vane accepted the presidency of the British Boy Scouts taking most London area Troops with him.
+On 3 December 1909, Sir Francis Vane accepted the presidency of the British Boy Scouts taking most London area Troops with him.
 The Quakers' Birmingham and Midland Troops also followed.
 Vane was instrumental in gaining Quakers to sponsor Scout Troops, with support given by George and Barrow Cadbury.
 Discussions with the pacifist Boy's Life Brigade led to the creation of the National Peace Scouts, launched on 1 April 1910.
 The Order of World Scouts was an international extension of these efforts.

 With Vane having an Italian summer home, he and his co-founder Remo Molinari were able to launch the Scouting Movement in Italy with the Italian Boy Scouts (Ragazzi Esploratori Italiani) in 1910.

 In 1911, in France, Vane assisted Augustin Dufresne, a ship owner, to organise a French Scouting organisation.